opendr-eu/opendr/docs/reference/continual-transformer-encoder.md

 CoTransEncLearner.optimize(self, do_constant_folding)
 ```

 Optimize model execution.
-This is acoomplished by saving to the ONNX format and loading the optimized model.
+This is accomplished by saving to the ONNX format and loading the optimized model.

 Parameters:
 - **do_constant_folding**: *bool, default=False*